Updated: 18 August 2025 for Release v217

 Create new URL prefixes

-- So while your calendar might be called /whats-on, your productions can use a different URL like /event/event-title
+- Your calendar might be called /whats-on, your productions can use a different URL like /event/event-title

 - Your /courses overview can be renamed to /workshops while each course can use the url /workshop/workshop-title